 Beyond Krustyland, you can find familiar Springfield hangouts such as Moe's, the tavern that Homer Simpson frequents.
 The exterior of the barroom is a faithful reproduction of the downscale joint, complete with cartoonish, purple-hued molding.Continue to 5 of 8 below.

 You Want to Go Where Everybody Knows Moe's Name

 Inside the tavern, you'll find all kinds of Simpsons references such as the iconic phone that Moe answers to hear Bart's prank calls.
 Pick it up, and guess what you will hear?
-And yes, you can order a Duff Beer (which tastes surprisingly good) as well as a Flaming Moe.Continue to 5 of 7 below.
+There’s also a larger-than-life statue of Barney Gumble, the one Springfield resident who loves beer more than Homer Simpson.
+And yes, you can order a Duff Beer (which tastes surprisingly good) and pose alongside Barney.
+You could also order a Flaming Moe (see below).Continue to 6 of 8 below.

 Where there Is Smoke, there Is Moe

 In addition to Moe's bar, guests can purchase a Flaming Moe at a beverage stand in the Springfield food court.
 Unlike the TV show, the theme park version doesn't contain any alcohol (and has nothing to do with the band, Aerosmith).
 It does, however, smoke—but not flame, unfortunately—thanks to what we presume are dry ice capsules planted at the bottom of the special "souvenir" cup.

 The drink tastes somewhat like Tang with a hint of carbonation.
 Is it worth the exorbitant price that Universal charges?
 Heck no. But hey, it's a Flaming Moe!